kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/pactjs-cli.md

 # @kadena/pactjs-cli

-CThe `@kadena/pactjs-cli` library provides a TypeScript-based API for the `@kadena/pactjs-core` and `@kadena/pactjs-client` packages to generate TypeScript definitions for Pact modules and Kadena client libraries.
+The `@kadena/pactjs-cli` library provides a TypeScript-based API for the `@kadena/pactjs-core` and `@kadena/pactjs-client` packages.
+This library enables you to generate TypeScript definitions for Pact modules to work with Kadena client libraries.

 ## contract-generate